HanaaAbbas/ai-game/README.md

 ## What is AI?

-Artificial Intelligence (AI) is software that understands language and can help create text, images, videos and even computer programs.
+Artificial Intelligence (AI) is software that understands language and can help create text, images, videos, and even computer programs.

-Think of it as a very smart assistant.
+Think of AI as a very smart assistant that can help you turn your ideas into reality.

 ---

 ## What is a Prompt?

-A prompt is simply an instruction you give to AI.
+A **prompt** is simply an instruction you give to AI.

 Example: